 As a result of the Commodity Futures Modernization Act, trading in lightly-regulated exchanges like NYMEX is declining as more capital flees to the completely unregulated OTC markets, such as those run by the IntercontinentalExchange (ICE).
-Trading on the ICE has skyrocketed, with the 93 million contracts traded in 2006 representing a 120 percent increase from 2005, and the 12.6 million contracts traded in January 2007 a 166 percent increase from a year earlier.48 This explosion in unregulated trading volume means that more trading is done behind closed doors out of reach of federal regulators, increasing the chances of oil companies and financial firms to engage in anti-competitive practices.
+Trading on the ICE has skyrocketed, with the 138 million contracts traded in 2007 representing a 230 percent increase from 2005.
+46 This explosion in unregulated trading volume means that more trading is done behind closed doors out of reach of federal regulators, increasing the chances of oil companies and financial firms to engage in anti-competitive practices.
 The founding members of ICE include Goldman Sachs, BP, Shell and Totalfina Elf.
 In November 2005, ICE became a publicly traded corporation.
-Goldman Sachs remains a significant shareholder of ICE, owning about 7.4 percent of the exchange's shares, while Morgan Stanley owns 7.3 percent and BP five percent.49

 Goldman Sachs' trading unit, J. Aron, is one of the largest and most powerful energy traders in the United States, and commodities trading represents a significant source of revenue and profits for the company.
-Goldman Sachs' most recent 10-k filed with the U.S. Securities and Exchange Commission show that Fixed Income, Currency and Commodities (which includes energy trading) generated nearly 40 percent of Goldman's \$37.7 billion in revenue for 2006.
-In 2005, Goldman Sachs and Morgan Stanley-the two companies are widely regarded as the largest energy traders in America-each reportedly earned about \$1.5 billion in net revenue from energy trading.
-One of Goldman's star energy traders, John Bertuzzi, made as much as \$20 million in 2005.
+Goldman Sachs' most recent 10-k filed with the U.S. Securities and Exchange Commission show that Fixed Income, Currency and Commodities (which includes energy trading) generated 35 percent of Goldman's \$46 billion in revenue for 2007.
+47 In 2005, Goldman Sachs and Morgan Stanley-the two companies are widely regarded as the largest energy traders in America-each reportedly earned about \$1.5 billion in net revenue from energy trading.
+One of Goldman's star energy traders, John Bertuzzi, made as much as \$20 million in 2005.48 bin/getdoc.cgi?dbname=109_cong_senate_committee_prints&docid=f:28640.pdf, pages 24 and 26.